realmohsin/notes/linux/linux.md

 - Process Permissions - there are 3 UIDs associated with every process - effective user ID, real user ID, saved user ID.
 The real user Id is the user who ran the program. the effective user id is usually also the real user ID.  effective user id's permissions are what are used. setuid can be used to set a different user as effective user id. saved user ID is used to switch between effective user id and real uid, to make sure a process only gets elevated privileges when needed.

 - the sticky bit - t - this permision bit (like r, w, x) in the  place x says that only the owner (or root) can delete or modify the file. (useful for shared directories - no one can delete the directory, but users can add files, modify files in that directory)

+## sockets

+Sockets are a way to enable inter-process communication between programs running on a server, or between programs running on separate servers.
+Communication between servers relies on network sockets, which use the Internet Protocol (IP) to encapsulate and handle sending and receiving data.

+Network sockets on both clients and servers are referred to by their socket address.
+An address is a unique combination of a transport protocol like the Transmission Control Protocol (TCP) or User Datagram Protocol (UDP), an IP address, and a port number.

+Types of sockets include:
+  * Stream sockets - which use TCP as their underlying transport protocol
+  * Unix Domain sockets, which use local files to send and receive data isntead of network interfaces and IP packets.
+    - Used by local processes to communicate with each other.
+    - MySQL on Ubuntu defaults to using a file name /var/run/mysqld/mysql.sock for communication with local clients.
+Clients read from and write to the socket, as does MySQL server itself.

+## processes

 - processes